MassanaLab/SAGs-pipeline/README.md

 [15-generate_aa+codingseq_hdr.sh](https://github.com/gmafer/SAGs-pipeline/blob/main/scripts/3-POST-BRAKER/15-generate_aa%2Bcodingseq_hdr.sh)

-### 8.3 Build the final folders ith key output files
+### 8.3 Build the final folders with key output files

 In the last step, we just create the folders and copy there all the files that we consider to be the most important ones.